-- Certain payments spread over a period of at least 10 years or over your life or life expectancy (or the lives or joint life expectancy of you and your beneficiary). - Required minimum distributions after age 75 (if born after December 31, 1959), 73 (if born after December 31, 1950, and before January 1, 1960), age 72 (if born after June 30, 1949 and before January 1, 1951), age 701⁄2 (if born before July 1, 1949) or after death. - Hardship distributions (unforeseeable emergency distribution for governmental section 457(b) plans). - · Corrective distributions of contributions that exceed tax law limitations. - Loans treated as deemed distributions (for example, loans in default due to missed payments before your employment ends).
+- Certain payments spread over a period of at least 10 years or over your life or life expectancy (or the lives or joint life expectancy of you and your beneficiary). - Required minimum distributions after age 73 (age 72 if born after June 30, 1949 and before January 1, 1951; age 701⁄2 if born before July 1, 1949) or after death - Hardship distributions (unforeseeable emergency distribution for governmental section 457(b) plans). - Corrective distributions of contributions that exceed tax law limitations. - Loans treated as deemed distributions (for example, loans in default due to missed payments before your employment ends).
 However, qualified plan loan offset amounts and plan loan offset amounts can be eligible rollover distributions.
 See "Loans" and "Extended Rollover Deadline for Certain Offset Loans" below. - Payments of certain automatic enrollment contributions requested to be withdrawn within 90 days of the first contribution. - · Cost of life insurance paid by the Plan.